beauregardhenry/rougarou/_posts/2023-09-25-travel-router-review.md

 date: 2023-09-25 21:15:34 -0500
 categories: travel privacy
 ---
-## Outline

-What we want:
+What We Want:
-* connect devices to internet securely through unsecure access points
+- connect devices to internet securely through unsecure access points
-* powered by laptop
+- powered by laptop
-* small form factor
+- small form factor
-* affordable
+- affordable
-* integrated VPN
+- integrated VPN

 What We Want To Do:
 * Own our data.
 ISP should be a simple pipe, but bad actors monitor what I do, what YOU do, what WE ALL do to a significant extent